nhoizey/nicolas-hoizey.com/articles/_posts/2016/03/02-people-don-t-change-the-default-16px-font-size-in-their-browser/2016-03-02-people-don-t-change-the-default-16px-font-size-in-their-browser.md

 ---
-title: People don't change the default 16px font size in their browser
+title: People don't change the default 16px font size in their browser (You wish!)
 lang: en
 tags: [em, accessibility, font]
 ---